 It should be noted that apart from tax exemptions to investors related to their presence in the Special Economic Zones, also many municipalities of the Opole province offer the property tax exemption for companies investing in their areas.

 Business facilities that potential investors can count on in the Opole province also include the infrastructure and facilities offered by existing or constantly emerging science and technology parks.
 Among them: Science and Technology Park in Opole; Kędzierzyńsko-Kozielski Park Przemysłowy Sp. z o.o.
 (Kędzierzyn-Koźle Industrial Park); Innovation and Technology Park in Przywory; Nysa Regional Industrial Park; Metalchem Industrial Park in Opole.

 The Science and Technology Park in Opole will be a place of cooperation between business and science.
-Ultimately it will consist of five parts.
-In the first stage there will be two buildings, each with approx. 1,700 sq. m.
-In one of them it will be located a three-storey business incubator with conference halls.
 There will be place for IT industries.
 The second one will host experimental laboratories, including four implementation halls.

 It is worth noting that although the Park is still under construction, the company appointed by the city of Opole, which will be responsible for the construction and operation of the Park, is now acquiring partners for cooperation, including universities from the Opole region, Poznan and Gdansk.
 Representatives of the Park together with companies and universities have already developed several projects.

 Metalchem Industrial Park in Opole assemble in turn several companies operating in Metalchem, the industrial district of Opole, for years regarded as the industrial heart of the capital of the region.
 The park created there works to improve the technical and communication infrastructure of Metalchem.
 Its constituent companies also cooperate in the promotion of their potential.